thomaskrause/rustcardium/README.md

 ## Modules progress

 Epicardium has several modules which need to be wrapped.
-The low-level C bindings in the `epicardium-sys` crate are automatically generated with [bindgen](https://github.com/rust-lang/rust-bindgen), but these should also be wrapped in a nicer, more Rust-like API. **A checkbox here means the code is implemented, not that it has ever been tested to actually work**
+The low-level C bindings in the `epicardium-sys` crate are automatically generated with [bindgen](https://github.com/rust-lang/rust-bindgen), but these should also be wrapped in a nicer, more Rust-like API. **A checkbox here means the code is implemented, not that it has ever been tested if its actually working on the device**.

 - [X] display
 - [ ] leds